Documentation Index

 What Happens on Verification

-- BoostGPT verifies the JWT signature against your SSO secret
+When the widget loads with a valid SSO token:- BoostGPT verifies the JWT signature against your SSO secret

 - If the user doesn’t exist in BoostGPT, an account is automatically created (pre-verified)